aahincapie/aahincapie.github.io/_posts/2024-01-25-Meta-Analysis of Drivers of Deforestation.md

 Deforestation is one of the main environmental problems facing the world today.
 The loss of tropical forests has serious consequences for biodiversity, climate, and human well-being.
 But what factors cause deforestation and how can it be stopped?

-In a recent study published in the *Review of Environmental Economics and Policy*¹, the researchers Kalifi Ferretti-Gallon and Jonathan Busch conducted a comprehensive analysis of more than 15,000 data points from 320 published studies between 1996 and 2020, to identify the factors that are consistently associated with more deforestation, less deforestation, or neither.
+In a recent study published in the *Review of Environmental Economics and Policy*¹, the researchers Kalifi [Ferretti-Gallon and Jonathan Busch](https://www.journals.uchicago.edu/doi/10.1086/725051) conducted a comprehensive analysis of more than 15,000 data points from 320 published studies between 1996 and 2020, to identify the factors that are consistently associated with more deforestation, less deforestation, or neither.

+🌐 Please check the johan Busch [website](https://www.jonahbusch.com/how-to-halt-and-reverse-deforestation)

 ## The Main Drivers of Deforestation